ISISComputingGroup/ibex_developers_manual/Reflectometry-Beamline-Parameters.md

 - Setpoint and no move: if this is set the setpoint is stored but not applied to the motor until the next time a move is triggered on this parameter.
 - Move: moves this parameter to the setpoint
 - Changed: true if the setpoint has been changed via setpoint no move, and has not yet been applied to the motor.
+- RBV at Setpoint: Whether the RBV is at the given setpoint within a tolerance

 Types of beamline parameter: